anddimario/mucontent/README.md

 ## Mucontent
 Multi site, multi content, multi language, modular CMS.
-The idea is to use it on single machine, or on a distribuite env, with mongodb, or cloud services (azure cosmodb, mlab etc).
+The idea is to use it from single server, to cloud, with mongodb, or cloud services (azure cosmodb, mlab etc).
 **Status** ALPHA

 ### Features